Home

 Evaluation and planning

-• Your dentist will take X-rays or 3D images to accurately assess your jawbone and decide if it is strong enough for an implant.
-They will also check for any health issues that have potential to affect healing.
+Your dentist will take X-rays or 3D scans to check your jawbone and make sure it’s strong enough for an implant.
+They’ll also look for any health issues that might affect healing.
+After this, they’ll create a personalised plan, including how many implants you need and where they will go.

-• If a damaged tooth resides in the location where the implant is to be placed, it will be removed.
+If there’s a damaged tooth where the implant will go, it will be gently removed first.

 Implant placement